-Norton Barrie is an iconic 50 year old retailer stocking high end Menswear from brands such as Hugo Boss, Valentino or Ted Baker.
-Their clients include Cristiano Ronaldo and David Bekham.
+Norton Barrie is an iconic 50-year-old retailer stocking high-end Menswear from brands such as Hugo Boss, Valentino or Ted Baker.
+Their clients include Cristiano Ronaldo and David Beckham.

 Their Magento 2 store, built by London agency Limesharp, offers Klarna right from the product page

 On the checkout page, in the payment method section, consumers can choose from two Klarna products: Pay in 30 days and 3 interest-free installments.